MomsFriendlyDevCo/O/README.md

 	- `o find users | o skip 3 | o limit 3` - Limit to 4-6 users, much easier to use `o find users --skip 3 --limit 3` in the initial find function
 	- `o find users | o count` - Massive data pull from server only to count it.
 Use `o use minimal=true | ...` to enable minimal transfer or `o find users --count` instead to minimize overhead
 	- `o find users | o find status=active` - Massive data pull only to filter in later process
-* Subqueries are inefficient but easy:
+* Sub-queries are inefficient but easy:
 	- Finding all users by RegExp on company name is horrible but works - `o find users '{company: {$in: `o ids users name~=/ACME/`}}'`